OBDS-Training/Help/content/en/docs/linux/configuration/bashrc/index.md

 images: []
 menu:
   docs:
-    parent: "profile-and-configuration"
+    parent: "configuration"
-weight: 221
+weight: 220
 toc: true
 ---

 ## Motivation

-Every time you connect to the CCB cluster, you are given a new session in a Bash environment in your Terminal application.
+Every time you open a new shell on the CCB cluster, you are given a new session in a Bash environment in your Terminal application.

 In those new sessions, you may find yourself repetitively typing the same set of